 This isn't just another aggregator partnership.
-It represents a shift in how cross-chain swap interfaces think about liquidity sourcing.
+It reflects how cross-chain swap interfaces are evolving away from single-protocol dependence toward true meta-aggregation across native liquidity sources.

 How THORSwap Routes Through Chainflip

-When you request a swap on THORSwap, the interface compares quotes from THORChain's pools against Chainflip's liquidity.
+When you request a swap on THORSwap, the interface compares quotes across all the protocols it aggregates.
 The routing logic factors in the total cost: swap fees, network fees, slippage, and execution time.
 Whichever route delivers more output tokens to your destination address wins.

 The decision happens automatically.
-Users don't need to manually select which protocol to use or understand the differences between THORChain and Chainflip's architecture.
+Users don't need to manually select which protocol to use or understand the differences between each routing source.
 The interface abstracts this complexity away.

 When Does THORSwap Choose Chainflip?